Home » Chicken Recipes » Double Crust Chicken Pot Pie

 Instructions

-• Preheat the oven to 350°F. Brush the bottom and sides of a 10-inch cast iron skillet or similar with vegetable oil.
+• Preheat the oven to 350°F and adjust oven rack to middle position.
+Brush the bottom and sides of a 10-inch cast iron skillet or similar with vegetable oil.
 Set aside.

-• In a large skillet over medium-high heat melt the butter.
-Cook the celery and green onion in the butter for 3 minutes or until the celery is beginning to soften.
+• In a separate large skillet over medium heat melt the butter.
+Increase to medium-high heat cooking the celery and green onion for 3 minutes or until the celery is beginning to soften.

 • Lower the heat to medium, stirring constantly add the flour to the skillet.
 Stir until the butter has absorbed the flour.

 • Continue whisking gradually adding the chicken broth.
 Increase the temperature and bring to a boil.
-Add the half & half and immediately lower the heat to simmer.
+Add the half and half then immediately lower the heat to simmer.
 Add the poultry seasoning, garlic salt, tarragon, lemon pepper and black pepper.
 Mix well.
 Simmer for 5 minutes.

 • After 5 minutes, remove from the heat and mix in the chicken and vegetables.
 Mix well.